hnb-rabear/excel-to-unity-document/README.md

 | hero_name    | HERO_2     | hero name 2               | nombre del héroe 2             |
 | hero_name    | HERO_3     | hero name 3               | nombre del héroe 3             |

-Sheets named according to the syntax _[%Localization%]_ are called Localization Sheets.
+Sheets named according to the syntax _[Localization%]_ are called Localization Sheets.
 The design rules are as follows:

 - The sheet name needs to have `Localization` as a prefix or suffix.
 - This sheet has a structure of 2 key columns, one is the main key `idString` and one is the additional key `relativeId`.